bendavismines/devOpsWorkshop/README.md

 ## Clone the Application Repository
 1. Create a new Azure Devops Organization and Project (https://dev.azure.com/)
-1. Clone the tutorial application repo from (https://github.com/bendavismines/devOpsWorkshop) to your local machine
+1. In the repos import the github repo (https://github.com/bendavismines/devOpsWorkshop) into Azure
-1. Push repository to your own Azure Project
+1. Clone the Azure repo onto your local machine

 ## Provisioning Azure Resources
 Create the following Azure resources in the [Azure Portal](https://portal.azure.com/#home).